Is criticizing tech on political grounds valid?

 As an example, OpenBSD is a 100% community driven project that takes great care of not being affected by corporate tech agendas.
 Companies use the OpenBSD code as they see fit, and they can contribute with code and finance, but they cannot effect the course of the project or change things.
 OpenBSD is made for the developers, by the developers, and you can then use it as well.
 This is very important.

-Just because a company releases something as open source, doesn't mean the software is free to use, or that your privacy won't get compromised, and it doesn't mean that they are not - by design and 100% on purpose - simply using the open source community as free labor.
-Often a company releases something as open source, but at the same time they have a proprietary version of the product as well, in which the open source is barely usable, all the while the only product that actually runs on real hardware is the proprietary version, just so they "look good".
+Often a company releases something as open source, but at the same time they have a proprietary version of the product as well, in which sometimes the open source version is barely usable.
 It's like saying, "Oh look, we made this amazing product open source and we share it freely with the world!", yet it's useless without the proprietary part.
-This is IMHO what Google has done with Android and partly with Chrome.
+This is partly what Google has done with Android.